RedHatProductSecurity/trestle-bot/docs/index.md

 The `create-ssp` command can be used to create a new [OSCAL System Security Plans](https://pages.nist.gov/OSCAL-Reference/models/v1.1.1/system-security-plan/json-outline/) (SSP) in a trestle workspace.
 The action will create a new SSP JSON file and corresponding directories that contain trestle-generated Markdown files.
 This action prepares the workspace for use with the `autosync` action by creating or updating the `ssp-index.json` file.
 The `ssp-index.json` file is used to track the relationships between the SSP and the other OSCAL content in the workspace for the `autosync` action.

+The `sync-cac-content` command can be used to create or update an [OSCAL Component Definition](https://pages.nist.gov/OSCAL-Reference/models/v1.1.1/component-definition/json-outline/) (Catalog) in a trestle workspace, based on SSG content.

-The `sync-cac-catalog` command can be used to create or update a [OSCAL System Security Plans](https://pages.nist.gov/OSCAL-Reference/models/v1.1.1/system-security-plan/json-outline/) (Catalog) in a trestle workspace, based on a SSG Profile.
+The `sync-cac-catalog` command can be used to create or update a [OSCAL Catalog](https://pages.nist.gov/OSCAL-Reference/models/v1.1.1/catalog/json-outline/) (Catalog) in a trestle workspace, based on a SSG Profile.

 Below is a table of the available commands and their current availability as a GitHub Action: